 Tipping is a form of employee compensation in which employees receive wages from the employer and customers, who have no legal relationship with their the employer or the tipped employee.
 The Fair Labor Standards Act (FLSA) and Texas Payday Law both recognize tips as wages to the tipped employee.
 They are subject to minimum wage requirements, overtime pay and several unique wage rules.
-Both Dallas and Fort Worth have a large number of service industry employees so this can be a substantial issue.
-Dallas employment lawyers help clients in Texas with tipping issues under federal and Texas employment laws.
+Texas has a large number of service industry employees so this can be a substantial issue.
+Texas employment lawyers help clients in Texas with tipping issues under federal and Texas employment laws.

 Tipped employees receive $7.25 minimum wage UNLESS the employer notified the employee in writing that it intends to take the tip credit on minimum wage.
 The tip credit allows the employer to pay $2.13 so long as tips make up the additional $5.12 per hour.
 If the employee does not earn enough tips to reach minimum wage with the $2.13 hourly rate then the employer makes up the difference.

 Any employee may receive tips but eligibility for the tip credit requires the employee work in a position that regularly receives at least $30 in tips.
 This usually includes wait staff in restaurants, bellhops in hotels and similar service positions.
 A cart clerk at a grocery store who receives an occasional dollar or two for assisting customers probably does not make enough tips to qualify.